devlaming/mgreml/README.md

                 --restricted-environment-model ./tutorial/env_model.txt \
                 --out ./tutorial/restricted_custom_model
 ```

+As before, `--restricted-no-var-genetic`, `--restricted-rho-genetic`, and/or  `--restricted-genetic-model` cannot be combined with one another.
+Similarly, `--restricted-rho-environment` and  `--restricted-environment-model` cannot be combined with each other.

 By default, `mgreml` will not store any intermediate results.
 However, using the `--store-iter` option, users can specify every how many iterations they want the current parameter estimates to be stored.
 E.g. `--store-iter 10` will cause `mgreml` to store estimates every ten iterations.
 The estimates will be stored in a so-called `.pkl` with a prefix a set by the `--out` option.
 This `.pkl` file contains the model specification as well as the estimates of that model in a given iteration.